REGISTRATION OF VETERINARIANS

 The Australasian Veterinary Boards Council Inc recognises some overseas qualifications as providing the holder with eligibility to apply for registration as a veterinary surgeon in Australia and New Zealand without further examination.
 Further information is available at the AVBC website.

 - By completing a veterinary degree at an Australian veterinary school.

-- By successfully completing the National Veterinary Examination (NVE).
+- By successfully completing the Australasian Veterinary Examination (AVE).

 Types of registration and fees

 Application fee for registration is $142 (except for honorary registration which is $34).
 The registration fees are as below.